jacobsowles/with-loader-hoc-demo/README.md

+# with-loader-hoc-demo

+A demo of a higher-order React component that renders a loading spinner while the content loads.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts